jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 <hr>

 As I did these more structured things, I was also trying to stay open to small projects and nerd snipes as they occured to me.
-This can be hard to do, sometimes, because going off on a tangent to try some random thing out can feel off focus, it can feel like you're not making real progress, and just faffing about.
+This can be hard to do sometimes, because going off on a tangent to try some random thing out can feel off focus, it can feel like you're not making real progress, and just faffing about.
 But in cases where it was really something I wanted to do, and in light